saraseq-network/ScR_networkanalysis/README.md

 # ScR Network Analysis 📊🌍

-Welcome to **ScR Network Analysis**!
+Welcome to **Scoping Review - Network Analysis**!
 This repository provides tools and methods for analyzing network structures in epidemiological models, particularly focusing on between-farm disease transmission.

 ## Citation 📝